HVML/HVML-Docs/en/the-initial-idea-of-hvml-en.md

 HVML has more potential than the above examples suggest.
 In the future, we can even run the HVML code on the cloud, and control the interface display on the device through the cloud, thus forming a new cloud application solution.

-We assume that a smart bracelet displays information such as the current time, local temperature, wearer's heartbeat information and step information, and this smart bracelet exchanges information with the cloud server through MQTT (a lightweight message communication protocol), such as Send the wearer's heartbeat and step information, geographic location information to the cloud server, and obtain information such as time and weather conditions at the current location.
-In the traditional implementation method, we generally need to develop a GUI system running on the smart bracelet, and then communicate with the cloud to obtain data, and the modification of the interface is completely in charge of the device-side code.
+We assume that a smart bracelet displays information such as the current time, local temperature, wearer's heartbeat information and step information.
+And this smart bracelet exchanges information with the cloud server through MQTT (a lightweight message communication protocol), such as Send the wearer's heartbeat and step information, geographic location information to the cloud server, and obtain information such as time and weather conditions at the current location.
+In the traditional implementation method, we generally need to develop a GUI system running on the smart bracelet, and then communicate with the cloud to obtain data.
+And the modification of the interface is completely in charge of the device-side code.
 If you want to change the style of the interface, in most cases, you need to upgrade the firmware of the entire smart bracelet.

 But if we use HVML, we can control the interface display of the device through the cloud.
 The HVML code running on the cloud looks like this: